dguo/jolly-code/README.md

 # Jolly Code
 Not all code has to be serious business®

-[Jolly Code](https://jollycode.org) is a collection of funny programming projects.
+[Jolly Code](https://jollycode.org) is a celebration of fun programming projects.

 ## Contributing
 Please feel free to submit an issue or pull request.
 The website is simple